instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ### Protocol considerations

 Existing best practices are recommended for final implementation:
-1. Message level ping-pongs, since it is the most reliable way to detect connection loss.
+1. Message level `ping`/`pong`, since it is the most reliable way to detect connection loss (protocol level WebSocket `ping`/`pong` may disfunct due to browser implementation and is not exposed to `Web Client`).
 2. Reconnects, since [RTCPeerConnection] always outlives WebSocket connection in cases of network issues, and both parts should know when to dispose related resources.
 3. Transactions, so each part will receive answers to all request sent, and be able to know if request was processed correctly or caused some kind of error.
 4. Using custom Close Frame Status Codes, to implement reliable send-and-close.

 Transactions: